As a small business fights for survival during a crisis, there's often one vision that helps them get back through it: eventually returning to normal.

 Make a New Business Plan and Recovery Plan

 A new business environment requires a new business plan and a recovery plan.
-Epsky suggests small business leaders undergo significant planning efforts before committing to rehiring employees.
+Epsky suggests small business leaders undergo significant planning efforts before committing to rehiring associates.

 Part of a small business's recovery and updated business plans will include an analysis of new staffing needs.
 Jobs that existed before may not be needed.
 New roles might emerge that require specific skills.